Trade Forex Trading

 3 Pattern (Corrective Trend)

 B: Prices reverse & move slightly/a little higher, which many interpret as a resumption of the now long gone bullish market trend.
 Those familiar with classical analysis might see the peak as a right shoulder of head and shoulders reversal trading pattern.
-The volume during B should be lower and lesser than in A. By this point, fundamentals are probably no longer improving, but they most probably have not yet turned negative.
+The volume during B should be lower and lesser than in A. By this point, fundamentals are probably no longer improving, but they most probably haven't yet turned negative.

 Forex Broker